849 Logo (5k)

 After The Hike

-Prepare the H.A.T. paperwork and give it to the Assistant Scoutmaster for Hikes who will turn it into L.A.A.C. and get the patches.
+Prepare the High Adventure Award Application and turn it into the GLAAC-HAT and get the patches.

 Submit an expense report to the Troop Treasurer.
 Include all receipts and any extra cash.
 It is convenient to do this at the next Troop Committee meeting.

-Submit an activity report to the Troop.
+Submit an Activity Report to the troop.
 This is usually done electronically.
-The activity report is available on the Forms page of our web site.
+The Activity Report form is available on the Forms page of our website.